ezet/evelib/README.md

 EveLib also provides a method to detect and return the actual type of key, which you can then cast to the real type.
 This method preserves any initialization data within the key.

-    var key = new ApiKey(keyId, vCode); // A user gave me some key info, and I have no idea if its for a character or corporation if (key.KeyType == ApiKeyType.Character) { // This lazily loads the KeyType and all other properties, from the API CharacterKey cKey = (CharacterKey)key.GetActualKey();
+    var key = new ApiKey(keyId, vCode); // A user gave me some key info, and I have no idea if its for a char or corp if (key.KeyType == ApiKeyType.Character) { // This lazily loads the KeyType and all other properties, from the API CharacterKey cKey = (CharacterKey)key.GetActualKey();
         // do work with your character key.